-The district permits teachers and other approved employees to use Remind app as the primary electronic communication method between parents, students and teachers within the scope of professional responsibilities, as described by district guidelines.
+The district permits teachers and other approved employees to use electronic communications with students within the scope of professional responsibilities, as described by district guidelines.

 All electronic communications with enrolled students should be professional and appropriate.
 The Remind app, district email, phone calls and any other district purchase application are the only acceptable forms of communication with parents and students.